hearsay316/citeproc-js-docs/csl-m/index.rst

 The ``consolidate-containers`` attribute can be set on ``cs:bibliography``, and takes a list of item types as argument.
-For the designated item types, it implicitly invokes ``track-container-types``, and renders only a single item in the bibliography for each container in the input.
+For the designated item types, it implicitly invokes ``track-containers``, and renders only a single item in the bibliography for each container in the input.

 ====================================================